Verastem Oncology

-Verastem Oncology (Verastem Inc) is an American pharmaceutical company that develops medicines to treat certain cancers.
+Verastem, Inc., doing business as Verastem Oncology, is an American pharmaceutical company that develops medicines to treat certain cancers.
 Headquartered and founded in Boston, Massachusetts, the firm is a member of NASDAQ Biotechnology Index.

 History

 Verastem Oncology (Verastem Inc) was co-founded in 2010 by entrepreneur Christoph H. Westphal and venture capitalist Michelle Dipp, who provided seed funding and initial office space in Cambridge, MA.
-The company was formed to commercialize the work of the three other co-founders, MIT biologists Robert F. Weinberg, Eric S. Lander and Piyush Gupta, by discovering and developing drugs to treat cancer by targeting cancer stem cells.
+The company was formed to commercialize the work of the three other co-founders, MIT biologists Robert Weinberg, Eric S. Lander and Piyush Gupta, by discovering and developing drugs to treat cancer by targeting cancer stem cells.

 The company raised $16 million in the initial Series A financing.